Cognitive Alpha Mining via LLM-Driven Code-Based Evolution: Experiments

 \subsection{Metrics}

 We use five factor predictive power metrics: Information Coefficient (\textbf{IC}), Information Coefficient Information Ratio (\textbf{ICIR}), Rank Information Coefficient (\textbf{RankIC}), Rank Information Coefficient Information Ratio (\textbf{RankICIR}), and Mutual Information (\textbf{MI}).
 Assume there are \(N_t\) assets at time \(t\).
 Let \(f_{i,t}\) represent the predicted returns for asset \(i\) at time \(t\), and \(r_{t+1}\) represent the total return over the subsequent period, from \(t\) to \(t + 1\).
 The evaluation spans over \(T\) time periods.
+We also use two performance metrics: AER and IR.